douglasteeple/DIGITS_Traffic_Signs/README.md

 The deployment idea is to create a model classifying traffic signs, download it to a processor such as a Jetson TX2 or perhaps even an iPhone and have it monitor and advise live driving.

+Three classification models were created using standard DIGITS models: AlexNet, GoogLeNet and LeNet.
+Classification models were chosen as most suitable the the project idea: classifiy traffic signs into known categories.

+The sign images were converted to 256x256 pixels for AlexNet and GoogLeNet, and converted to 32x32 pixels for LeNet.
+All images were converted to grayscale.

 ## Data Acquisition

 The LISA dataset contains over 7,000 traffic sign images.
 This dataset was chosen for the reality of the images (many signs are small, occluded, blurry, etc) and its sheer volume fo images.
 While the rubric for the project specifies at least 3 classes of images, 4 classes were chosen.
 The classes are **stop**, **yield**, **speedLimit25** and **speedLimit35**.
 The first two classes were chosen due to their imoprtance for vehicle safety.
 The second two were chosen to set a challenge level of difficuly in distinguishing 25 from 35.